Sugar substitute: Sugar alcohol

 Sugar alcohols, or polyols, are sweetening and bulking ingredients used in the manufacturing of foods and beverages, particularly sugar-free candies, cookies and chewing gums.
 As a sugar substitute, they typically are less-sweet and supply fewer calories (about a half to one-third fewer calories) than sugar.
 They are converted to glucose slowly, and do not spike increases in blood glucose.

 Sorbitol, xylitol, mannitol, erythritol and lactitol are examples of sugar alcohols.
 These are, in general, less sweet than sucrose, but have similar bulk properties and can be used in a wide range of food products.
 The sweetness profile may be altered during manufacturing by mixing with high-intensity sweeteners.

 Sugar alcohols are carbohydrates with a biochemical structure partially matching the structures of sugar and alcohol, although not containing ethanol.
 They are not entirely metabolized by the human body.
 The unabsorbed sugar alcohols may cause bloating and diarrhea due to their osmotic effect, if consumed in sufficient amounts.
 They are found commonly in small quantities in some fruits and vegetables, and are commercially manufactured from different carbohydrates and starch.

-Production

-The majority of sugar substitutes approved for food use are artificially synthesized compounds.
-However, some bulk plant-derived sugar substitutes are known, including sorbitol, xylitol and lactitol.
-As it is not commercially profitable to extract these products from fruits and vegetables, they are produced by catalytic hydrogenation of the appropriate reducing sugar.
-For example, xylose is converted to xylitol, lactose to lactitol, and glucose to sorbitol.